kvthweatt/FileHasher/README.md

 - Define file format

 ## To-Do:
-- FileHasherList utility, generate a file hash list for FileHasher to parse, useful to verify a large directory with many files.
+- FileHasherList (.fhl) format, generate a file hash list for FileHasher to parse, useful to verify a large directory with many files.
 Used to match state with a file hash list.